On this page

 See: Fact Sheet – Family Stream Migration – Child

 There are two visa types in the parent category:

-- a contributory parent visa is for parents of an Australian sponsor where the applicant pays a higher visa application charge as a contribution to the cost of their health and welfare in Australia
+- a contributory parent visa is for parents of an Australian sponsor where the applicant pays a higher visa application charge in return for a faster processing time of approximately 2-4 years.

-There are more places available for contributory parent visa applicants and application processing times are significantly shorter.
-However, applicants must pay a higher second instalment of the visa application charge and a larger Assurance of Support (AoS) bond, with a longer AoS period than parent visa applicants.
+Contributory parent visa applicants must also provide a larger Assurance of Support (AoS) bond, with a longer AoS period than parent visa applicants.

 Fact Sheet - Family Stream Migration: Parent (Non-Contributory) visas

 Fact Sheet - Family Stream Migration: Contributory Parent Category visas